 PURPOSE: The United Nations General Assembly by the Resolution A/RES/56/4 declared 6 November as International Day for Preventing the Exploitation of the Environment in War and Armed Conflict.
 It is estimated that nearly 1.5 Billion people, which is estimated 20% of the World Population living in conflict affected areas and fragile states.
 These areas include Afghanistan, Iraq, Ukraine and Colombia led to extreme loss of natural resources.
 In Afghanistan deforestation is at peak as 95% forest is vanished in some areas.
 In 2017, toxic chemical clouds were observed in the Mousal city instate of Iraq which affected the landscape and people. major hotspots of biodiversity was found removed in Colombia and Congo which have provided space for refugees and other extremist groups.
 Due to the conflicting zones, it has caused illegal logging, massive poaching, and breeding grounds for invasive species and also unregulated mining.
 In Congo, the population of elephants have been distributed.
 In Yemen and Gaza, water infrastructure including pump stations groundwater usage network and desalinations plant have badly damaged due to horrors of wars and causing environmental and public health risks.
 The United Nations attaches great importance to ensuring that action on the environment is part of conflict prevention, peacekeeping and peacebuilding strategies, because there can be no durable peace if the natural resources that sustain livelihoods and ecosystems are destroyed.

-FORUM: Protecting the environment is essential to preserving peace.’’
-International Day for preventing the protection of the environment in war and conflicts 2023.
+FORUM: Protecting the natural resources that sustain livelihoods and ecosystems is essential for lasting peace.’’
+International Day for preventing the protection of the environment in war and conflicts 2024.
 The international community need to act urgently and actively to address the isues of environmental degradation during armed conflicts, if these issues are ignored, we all have to face severe consequences not for ourselves but also for upcoming generations.
 For the implementation of agenda 2030 Sustainable Development we need to integrate natural resources and environmental issues into planning and conflict assessment.
 There is dire need to place a mechanism for collecting, monitoring and sharing information of the potential environmental impacts and protect natural resources in armed conflicts. it is needed to show commitment towards protection of our planet from devastating effects of war and in the times when the planet is warming up.
 Protecting the Natural environment is integral to Conflicts prevention, peacebuilding and sustainable development..
 Follow the conversations with the hashtags: #EnvironmentalProtection, #EnvironmentconflictDay, #6november.

 powered by Surfing Waves